 For the underperforming shops we have closed, we have negotiated lease termination agreements on terms that are acceptable to us for a majority of them.
 However, in some cases we may seek to either assign leases and retain contingent liability for rent and other lease obligations or to retain the tenant's obligations under the lease and sublease the shop premises to a third party.
-But we may be unable to enter into such arrangements on acceptable terms and even if we do such arrangements may result in our incurring liabilities and expenses in future periods or the rent payments, we receive from subtenants, being less than our rent obligations under the leases.
+But we may be unable to enter into such arrangements on acceptable terms, and even if we do, such arrangements may result in our incurring liabilities and expenses in future periods.
+The rent payments that we receive from subtenants may be less than our rent obligations under the leases.
 Under these circumstances, we would be responsible for any shortfall.
+These risks are heightened as we continue to increase our refranchising efforts which may adversely affect our financial condition or results of operations.